When To Replace Brake Discs And Rotors

 When to Replace Brake Discs and Rotors?

-Your brakes are crucial to you and your vehicle’s safety, so it is important to know when to replace your brake pads.
+Your brakes are crucial to you and your vehicle’s safety, so knowing when to replace your brake pads is important.
 Generally, you should be looking to replace your brake pads every 10,000 to 20,000 miles.
 This will keep the wear on them to a minimum and ensure that you have plenty of life left in each pair of brake pads you use for your vehicle.

 Furthermore, after each set of brakes has been replaced, it’s time to rotate the rotors on the car.
 Rotors should typically be replaced between 50,000 and 70, 000 miles in order for them to maintain peak health and prevent any excess wear from occurring in between replacements.